pascalburki/regime-risk-instability/progress_log.md

 - Heatmap shows nonlinear collapse in top-right corner
 - Key finding: correlation is the primary failure driver, not volatility
 - Script: failure_analysis/june13_combined_failure_zone.py
+## June 14 2026
+Updated README with core finding and failure conditions Running robustness check on 2010 to 2017 period Checking if correlation still increases in stress, diversification benefit still drops, and TLT still acts as negative correlator